GitHubDragonFly/Node-RED_PLC_Example/README.md

 # Node-RED PLC Example
 Node-RED web browser example of using python to communicate to Allen Bradley PLCs.
-Done on Raspberry Pi 2 and with [pylogix](https://github.com/dmroeder/pylogix) and [pycomm3](https://github.com/ottowayi/pycomm3) open source libraries.
+Deployed on Raspberry Pi 2 and with [pylogix](https://github.com/dmroeder/pylogix) and [pycomm3](https://github.com/ottowayi/pycomm3) open source libraries.

 This is adapted version of the Node-RED pythonshell [example](https://flows.nodered.org/flow/778859ca2503db35ff0e12341508efef).